humdrum-tools/humdrum-documentation/guide/ch38/index.md

 the output consists of the reverse ordering of numbers from 10 to 1.

-If we apply <span class="unix">tac</span> to a Humdrum file, then the result will no longer conform to the Humdrum syntax \-- the spine-path terminators will appear at the beginning of the file and the exclusive interpretations will appear at the end of the file.
+If we apply <span class="unix">tac</span> to a Humdrum file, then the result will no longer conform to the Humdrum syntax &mdash; the spine-path terminators will appear at the beginning of the file and the exclusive interpretations will appear at the end of the file.
 If we use <span class="unix">tac</span> we could simply restore the correct syntax by hand-editing the file and moving the exclusive